Category: Theology

 -

-The Weight of the World vs. The Weight of Glory
+The Weight of the World vs. the Weight of Glory

 A simple reminder of the unshakable hope the Christian has in God’s promises.